zoercai/zoercai.github.io/_posts/2016-09-05-measure-life.md

 “Yet it was not lost on me that many of my classmates had initially come to school for very different reasons.
 They’d written their entrance essays on their hopes for using their education to tackle some of the world’s most vexing social problems or their dreams of becoming entrepreneurs and creating their own businesses.

-Periodically, as we were all considering our post graduation plans, we’d try to keep ourselves honest, challenging each other: “what about doing something important, or something you really love? isn’t that why you came here?”
+Periodically, as we were all considering our post graduation plans, we’d try to keep ourselves honest, challenging each other: “what about doing something important, or something you really love?
+Isn’t that why you came here?”
 “Don’t worry,” came back the answer.
 “This is just or a couple years.
 I’ll pay off my loans, get myself in a good financial position, then I’ll go chase my real dreams."

 It was not an unreasonable argument.
-The pressures we all face — providing for our families, meeting our own expectations and those of our parents and friends, and or some of use, keeping up with our neighbours — are tough. n the case of my classmates (and many graduating classes since), this manifested itself in taking jobs as bankers, fund managers, consultants, and plenty of other well-regarded positions.
-For some people, it was a choice of passion — they genuinely loved what they did and those jobs worked out well for them .But for others, it was a choice based on getting a good financial return on their expensive degree.
+The pressures we all face — providing for our families, meeting our own expectations and those of our parents and friends, and or some of use, keeping up with our neighbours — are tough.
+In the case of my classmates (and many graduating classes since), this manifested itself in taking jobs as bankers, fund managers, consultants, and plenty of other well-regarded positions.
+For some people, it was a choice of passion — they genuinely loved what they did and those jobs worked out well for them.
+But for others, it was a choice based on getting a good financial return on their expensive degree.

 By taking these jobs, they managed to pay back their student loans.
 Then they got their mortgages under control and their families in conformable financial positions.
 But somehow that early pledge to return to their real passion after a couple of years kept getting deferred.
 “Just one more year…” or “I’m not sure what else I would do now.”
 All the while, their incomes continued to swell.